SeanMcTex/game-of-things/README.md

 # [Fit] The Client

 ^ The client is typically a mobile or desktop computer that interacts with the backend service.
-In our use case, we have two kinds of clients: that of the King, who gets alerts when he hasn't brutally killed someone recently, and that of the court, which get alerted when someone new ascends to the throne, and can warn the king when an assassination attempt in immanent.

-^ So, let's talk about the client.
-In our case, since this is CocoaConf, we'll be considering how to write client for iOS.
+Since this is CocoaConf, we'll be considering how to write client for iOS.
 Our approach will vary depending on the comnmunication technology we're using.
 For BLE connections, CoreBluetooth will allow us to talk to the device directly.
 If we're connected over Wifi, we'll likely use REST calls, either to the device directly, or to the backend service.
 In addition, many services provide an SDK to make talking to their systems even easier.

+^ In our use case, we have two kinds of clients: that of the King, who gets alerts when he hasn't brutally killed someone recently, and that of the court, which get alerted when someone new ascends to the throne, and can warn the king when an assassination attempt in immanent.

 ----

 ![Fit](IoT architecture Diagram.png)

 ^ So, here's the architecture diagram again.
-Note that this is not the only architecture possible; one can dispense with the Cloud Service component and have clients talk directly to the microcontrollers.
+Note that this is not the only architecture possible; one can dispense with the Cloud Service component and have clients talk directly to the microcontrollers, either over wifi or bluetooth.
 The disadvantage, however, is that it becomes considerably harder to interact with your IoT devices if you're not close by or on the same network, so structuring things in this way generally provides the most benefit and flexibility.

 ^ Any questions about how these pieces fit together?